 Save filters for easy reporting

-You can save filters and then export them for easy reporting, or for convenience if you know you always want to view your data the same way.
+You can save filters and export them for easy reporting or convenience if you know you always want to view your data the same way.

-Tags can be applied to both your Application Scan as well as your Surface Monitoring findings.
+Tags can be applied to your Application Scan and your Surface Monitoring findings.
 You can also mark more than one type of finding as False Positive.

 Marking a finding as a False Positive lets you send a report to our security researchers about why this particular test is a false positive in your environment.
 Our Security Team looks at the aggregated FP report data to implement module improvements.